rchain/architecture-docs/introduction/introduction.rst

 The heart of an RChain is the Rho Virtual Machine (RhoVM) Execution Environment, which runs multiple RhoVMs that are each executing a smart contract.
 These execute concurrently and are multi-threaded.

-This concurrency, which is designed around on the formal models of mobile process calculii, along with an application of compositional namespaces, allows for what are in effect *multiple blockchains per node*.
+This concurrency, which is designed around on the formal models of mobile process calculi, along with an application of compositional namespaces, allows for what are in effect *multiple blockchains per node*.
 This multi-chain, independently executing virtual machine instances is in sharp contrast to a “global compute” design which constrains transactions to be executed sequentially, on a single virtual machine.
 In addition, each node can be configured to subscribe to and process the namespaces (blockchains) in which it is interested.

 Like other blockchains, achieving consensus across nodes on the state of the blockchain is essential.
 RChain's protocol for replication and consensus is called Casper and is a proof-of-stake protocol.